 Direct selling consultants are not employees who report to work each day with regular contact with their supervisors.
 They are independent contractors who are operating their own businesses.
 All of what they do is truly up to them.

-So, you must find ways to encourage them to stay in the game.
+So, it would be best if you found ways to encourage them to stay in the game.

 Remember, they are volunteers!
 To stay engaged, volunteers need recognition.